IBM/igc-x-json_schema/README.md

 Objective of this package is to provide an OpenIGC bundle for storing JSON Schema definitions, and utilities for creating new instances of these objects from JSON Schema files.
 Note that this currently only covers JSON Schema itself, not any arbitrary JSON document.

+The package currently contains:

+- An OpenIGC bundle: to capture JSON Schema documents as a new set of asset types in IGC
+- A loading utility: to create instances of JSON Schema assets in IGC from JSON Schema documents
+- A generation utility: to generate JSON Schema files from IGC content (ie. the term type hierarchy)

 ## OpenIGC bundle

 The OpenIGC bundle is defined under the `JSON_Schema` directory.
 This form is loadable using the utilities provided by the https://npmjs.com/package/ibm-igc-extensions module, or the https://galaxy.ansible.com/cmgrote/ibm-infosvr-openigc Ansible role.